 Don’t forget to offer to hold your friend accountable, too!

 Remember, the shortest distance between two points is a straight line.
-Keeping your focus on your goals will help you create those straight lines needed to reach them quickly.
+Keep your focus on your goals to help you create those straight lines needed to reach them quickly.

-To help you along the way, remind yourself of your goals consistently, keep track of your milestones to keep you motivated, and share your goal with a friend to keep you accountable.
+To stay focused, remind yourself of your goals consistently, keep track of (and celebrate) your milestones for motivation, and have a friend hold you accountable.

 You’ll have a freshly mowed, beautifully completed financial goal in no time.